Azure/cluster-api-for-slinky/README.md

 The [Cluster API](https://github.com/kubernetes-sigs/cluster-api) (CAPI) brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.

-CAPZ enables efficient management at scale of Slinky-based converged Slurm and Kubernetes clusters, with the nodes dual-managed by both Ansible AWX for Slurm workloads and CAPI providers (Cluster API Provider Docker/Azure/vCluster/etc.) for containerized workloads on Kubernetes, with slurm-bridge bridging Slurm and Kubernetes for fair-share scheduling across both orchestrators.
+CAPH enables efficient management at scale of Slinky-based converged Slurm and Kubernetes clusters, with the nodes dual-managed by both Ansible AWX for Slurm workloads and CAPI providers (Cluster API Provider Docker/Azure/vCluster/etc.) for containerized workloads on Kubernetes, with slurm-bridge bridging Slurm and Kubernetes for fair-share scheduling across both orchestrators.

 ![CAPH architecture](docs/images/architecture.svg)